SovnSkyrim/Aldrnari/README.md

 Using them with QWEST! would be like installing your own mods: Support is forfeited and they will NOT work without patching.

 ### Why don't you wanna use Inigo/Legacy of the Dragonborn (LOTD)?????
 They're the best mods ever!!!!
 [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) has the answer, use ctrl+f in there.
+Refusing to hear my opinion and accept it is a warnable behavior in my Discord.

 ## Credits and Thanks